-6.1 Immediate Action in Response to Suspected or Alleged Abuse
+Immediate Action in Response to Suspected or Alleged Abuse

-- 6.1.1 If there is a risk of immediate harm then the member of staff should take themselves and where possible, the learner(s), out of danger and if necessary contact the emergency services (e.g. Police, ambulance, GP).
-The member of staff should never put themselves in danger. - 6.1.2 Take any immediate action to make the person safe.
-If the situation is urgent, it may be necessary to immediately challenge the person who is abusing the individual, even though this may be difficult to do, and try to persuade him or her to stop whilst ensuring that personal safety is not compromised. - 6.1.3 If a learner or carer reports abuse to a member of staff, they should listen carefully and reassure them that they are doing the right thing by raising their concern.
+- 6.1 If there is a risk of immediate harm then the member of staff should take themselves and where possible, the learner(s), out of danger and if necessary, contact the emergency services (e.g. Police, ambulance, GP).
+The member of staff should never put themselves in danger. - 6.2 Take any immediate action to make the person safe.
+If the situation is urgent, it may be necessary to immediately challenge the person who is abusing the individual, even though this may be difficult to do, and try to persuade them to stop whilst ensuring that personal safety is not compromised. - 6.3 If a learner or carer reports abuse to a member of staff, they should listen carefully and reassure them that they are doing the right thing by raising their concern.
 They should remain calm and not look shocked.
-They must also explain that they have a duty to report the incident to a manager and their concerns may be shared with others who could have a part to play to protect them. - 6.1.4 The member of staff should not investigate their suspicions or ask any leading questions but report them immediately to the JigsawPlus DSL to evaluate the seriousness of the situation.
+They must also explain that they have a duty to report the incident to a manager and their concerns may be shared with others who could have a part to play to protect them. - 6.4 The member of staff should not investigate their suspicions or ask any leading questions but report them immediately to the JigsawPlus DSL to evaluate the seriousness of the situation.
 They should not make promises, breach confidentiality, be judgemental or jump to conclusions.
-In the absence of the JigsawPlus DSL reports should be made directly to the DDSL or Support Services Director.
-See section 7 for information on consent and information sharing. - 6.1.5 The member of staff should not tell the suspected perpetrator any details of their concern. - 6.1.6 As soon as a report has been made, the member of staff should write down as many details as possible about what they have been told or have witnessed, including where, when and what took place to cause them to suspect abuse.
+In the absence of the JigsawPlus DSL reports should be made directly to the DDSL or Interim Director of Adult Day Services.
+See section 7 for information on consent and information sharing. - 6.5 The member of staff should not tell the suspected perpetrator any details of their concern. - As soon as a report has been made, the member of staff should write down as many details as possible about what they have been told or have witnessed, including where, when and what took place to cause them to suspect abuse.
 They should record the words of the adult as communicated to them.
 They should also log their own actions/response, and who was present at the time, together with dates and times of incidents.
-See Appendix B 'Safeguarding Vulnerable Adults Record of Observations and Concerns.
+See Appendix B 'Safeguarding Adults at Risk Record of Observations and Concerns.

-6.2 Action by DSL in Response to Abuse Report
+Action by DSL in Response to Abuse Report